2024-25 Budget – Tax Measures

 Resuming the collection of hotel accommodation tax

 The Financial Secretary proposed to resume the collection of the hotel accommodation tax (HAT) at a rate of 3% with effect from 1 January 2025.
 The Government will introduce legislative amendments into the Legislative Council to give effect to the proposal in due course.
 After the passage of the proposed amendments, a quarterly HAT return will be issued on the first working day of the quarter starting from the effective date.
-To answer enquiries on completion of HAT return, a dedicated helpdesk will be set up on 3/F (Inspection Section) of the Inland Revenue Centre after the issuance of the first quarterly HAT return.
+To answer enquiries on completion of HAT return, a dedicated helpdesk has been set up on 3/F (Inspection Section) of the Inland Revenue Centre.
 Please refer to hotel accommodation tax and the relevant FAQ for details.

 Cancelling all demand-side management measures for residential properties